Skip to content

 • IFC5 borrows concepts and capabilities from USD, but is not USD and has its proper grammar.

-IFC5 is not yet a standard and is still evolving.
-More information is available on the IFC5 developmnt site.
-However, composability is most probably there to stay.
+IFC5 composability is most probably there to stay.
 This will enable to decompose an IFC in an orderly sequence of files depending on the need.
-For instance, a decomposition might possibly be:
+For instance, as an illustration, a decomposition might possibly be:

-• A first file contains the base structure
+• A first file with the base structure

-• A second file contains all the HVAC systems
+• A second file with the common spatial parts

-• A series of files provide the details of each of the private spatial parts.
+• A series of files with the details of each of the private spatial parts

-But there is no guarantee that this will happen: IFC5 is in development, meaning that most things are subjected to change.
-Clearly, d4SU will follow on IFC5, from now on and as it reaches maturity.
+IFC5 is in development, meaning that most things are subjected to change.
+Clearly, d4SU will follow on IFC5.

 Books